Trading Education

 Confusing V-bottomsIndicates panic, not accumulationTrade only smooth U-shapes

-Ignoring VolumeBreakout lacks fuel/convictionRequire 40%+ volume spike
+Ignoring volumeBreakout lacks fuel/convictionRequire 40%+ volume spike

-Fighting TrendIgnoring higher timeframe directionCheck weekly trend first
+Fighting trendIgnoring higher timeframe directionCheck weekly trend first

-Single TimeframeNarrow view of market structureUse multi-timeframe analysis
+Single timeframeNarrow view of market structureUse multi-timeframe analysis

-Chasing BreakoutPoor risk/reward entry pointWait for retest or skip
+Chasing breakoutPoor risk/reward entry pointWait for retest or skip

 • Quick Reversal: Price drops back below handle immediately after breakout (rejection).
 If the breakout candle is a “shooting star,” be extremely cautious.
+Learn to recognize these in our fake breakouts guide.

 • Evaporating Volume: Breakout candle has no follow-through volume in the next 2-3 candles.
 A “low volume” climb is prone to collapse.